Guide: What Is Doxxing and How to Protect Yourself Online

 8. Use an Antivirus

-9. Avoid Other Digital Threats
+10. Avoid Scams and Other Digital Threats

 FAQ

+Yes, it can be easy to get doxxed if you share too much personal information online.
+Social media profiles, forums, and even public records can provide doxxers with the details they need.
+Using the same username across platforms or not securing your accounts with strong passwords also makes it easier for someone to piece together your information.
 CyberGhost VPN makes it hard for doxxers to get information like your IP address, which reveals your general location and can be used to find you.
 Our 45-day money-back guarantee gives you time to explore all our security features.

-– Revealing your full name, physical address, place of work, or family members
+• Full name, physical address, place of work, or family members

-– Releasing your personal photos, videos, or recordings
+• Private photos, videos, or recordings

-– Posting your social security number, mobile number, email address, or other personal documents
+• Social security number, mobile number, email address, or other personal documents

-– Exposing your income, tax records, or other financial information
+• Income, tax records, or other financial information

 Leave a comment